Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 Thyroid Hormones and Metabolism

 The thyroid gland, while small, plays a major role in weight management.
 It controls the speed of the body’s metabolism, the process by which the body converts food into energy.
 An underactive thyroid can lead to weight gain as it slows down metabolism.
+A Mediterranean diet can lower the risk of cardiovascular disease by focusing on anti-inflammatory and nutrient-rich foods.

 Thyroid hormones are essential for regulating metabolic rate, and a deficiency in these hormones can impede weight loss.
 Even a minor imbalance in thyroid hormone levels can have a significant effect on physical and mental health, influencing metabolic rate and body weight.